 100% Money Back Guarantee

 We want all of our customers to be fully satisfied with our ACLS, PALS and BLS certification.
 Washington offers these classes.
 The BLS, PALS and ACLS recertification; Washington offers these as well.
-So, all of our courses come with a six-month refund guarantee.
+So, all of our courses come with a three-month refund guarantee.
 We offer this unprecedented guarantee simply for your peace of mind.

 We will refund 100% of your money if you are unhappy with our courses within the first three months.